Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

 Although we have obtained a good stratification result, we are not quite done in the proof of Theorem~\ref{th-algebraic-dependency}.
 The issue is that we want to obtain stratifications for the individual varieties~$V_a$.

-As in~Lemma~\ref{lm-fk} and \cite[p.\,126]{fouvry-katz}, we wish to define the subvarieties $(X_{j,a})$ in the stratification as the closure of the fiber $Z_{i,a}=\{h\,\mid\, (h,a)\in Z_i\}$ of those strats of dimension $\leq n+r-j$.
-However, this will only give the correct estimates when those fibers themselves have dimension $\leq n-j$, which may not be the case for all values of~$a$.
-However, the desired property holds generically, in an algebraic sense, and this provides the statement we want.
+As in~Lemma~\ref{lm-fk} and \cite[p.\,126]{fouvry-katz}, we wish to define the subvarieties $(X_{j,a})$ in the stratification as the closure of the fiber $Z_{i,a}=\{h\,\mid\, (h,a)\in Z_i\}$ of those strata which have relative dimension $\leq r+n-j$ over~$\Zz[1/N]$.
+However, this will only give the correct estimates when those fibers themselves have relative dimension $\leq n-j$, which may not be the case, depending on the value of~$a$.
+However, this property holds generically, and this provides the statement we want.
 We now explain this.